Introduction

 The alternative names of Face Cards are as follows:

-Royal Cards: Royal Cards represent pictures of Kings and Queens printed on the cards, indicating a connection with royalty.
+- Royal Cards: Royal Cards represent pictures of Kings and Queens printed on the cards, indicating a connection with royalty.

-Court Cards: Court Cards portray royal characters, like the King, Queen, and Jack, representing a royal court.
+- Court Cards: Court Cards portray royal characters, like the King, Queen, and Jack, representing a royal court.

-Picture Cards: This name highlights the images of the characters, highlighting how the cards look visually.
+- Picture Cards: This name highlights the images of the characters, highlighting how the cards look visually.

-Role in Card Games
+Role of Standard Deck of 52 Cards in Card Games

 Poker

-Face cards are high-ranking, with the king being the highest, followed by the queen and jack.
+Face cards are high-ranking, with the king being the highest, followed by the queen and Jack.
 They are crucial for determining the strength of a player's hand in games like Texas Hold'em and Omaha.

 Bridge